 If you’re fond of holding on to offenses and keeping grudges, it won’t take long before you’ve pushed everybody you care about away.
 You may find yourself alone, desiring the company of others no matter how accomplished you are.

 Pushing everybody you care about away is not the only danger of holding onto malice and resentment.
-Research has shown that harboring anger is not great for your health, and can have long term effects on your bodily and mental wellness.

 Come Out Of Your Shell